nvp85/dicts_aggregator/README.md

 * Create a database "dicts_aggregator" and a role "dicts_aggregator" with the login option.

 * The project uses the package django-environ to separate secrets from the code.
-Generate new secret key.
-Create .env file and put the secret key and your postgres credentials in it.
+Generate a new secret key.
+Create .env file and put the secret key and your Postgres credentials in it.
 Exemplary content of an .env file:
 ```
 DEBUG=on
 SECRET_KEY=your_secret_key